-Apple's ARKit: Everything the pros need to know
+Apple's ARKit: Cheat sheet

 - Google brings AR development to Android phones (TechRepublic)

-ARKit-enabled devices are any iPhone or iPad running iOS 11 that have the Apple A9, A10, or A11 processor; these devices are required to run the advanced Metal graphics.
+ARKit-enabled devices are any iPhone or iPad running iOS 11 or later that have the Apple A9, A10, A11, or later processor; these devices are required to run the advanced Metal graphics.
 At launch, most of the apps that support ARKit are in the games category; as more developers work with AR, we will see an increase in the number of useful apps.

 Some of the popular apps that are available at launch with ARKit support include RoomScan Pro, Human Anatomy Atlas 2018, and Night Sky 5, as well as the following.

-Note: Editor's note: This article was originally published in September 2017.